 The conference also elected Sister Mary Beth Gianoli, OSF, a leadership team member and congregational secretary of the Sisters of St. Francis of Oldenburg, Indiana as the LCWR secretary.

-LCWR has nearly 1400 members who are elected leaders of their religious orders, representing approximately 57,000 Catholic sisters.
+LCWR has nearly 1400 members who are elected leaders of their religious orders, who represent approximately 80 percent of the 50,000 Catholic sisters in the United States.
 The conference develops leadership, promotes collaboration within church and society, and serves as a voice for systemic change.

-The texts of Sister Carol Zinn, Sister Nancy Schreck, and Sister Elizabeth Johnson, the full text of the LCWR Call 2015-2022, as well as photos of the event are available at https://lcwr.org/calendar/lcwr-assembly-2014.
+The texts of Sister Sharon Holland, Sister Janet Mock, and Father Steven Bevans, as well as photos of the event are available at https://lcwr.org/calendar/lcwr-assembly-2015.

 301-588-4955 (office) -- firstname.lastname@example.org